 Carpooling – Cheapest way to backpack around Italy fast and safely.
 The most used carpooling app is international BlaBlaCar.

 Hitchhiking – A fun way to travel around Italy.
 Also safe to do it when backpacking Italy, but don’t forget to use your gut feeling when using that alternative way of traveling.
-Check out tips when hitchhiking in Europe.

 Walk as much as possible – Loads of attractions are mostly around the centrum area of bigger cities.
 It’s also possible to see more surroundings and even crash “by accident” into some hidden gems.